-The checkpoint system was one of the most frustrating parts of the game, that is when you finish a very hard poorly designed place in the game, you expect the game to save your progress, but instead I doesn’t, in fact, checkpoints were poorly placed in the game in a way you as a player wouldn’t really care about the checkpoint saving system anymore because you already anticipate yourself restarting the checkpoint anytime soon.
+The checkpoint system was one of the most frustrating parts of the game.
+That is when you finish a very hard poorly designed place in the game, you expect the game to save your progress.
+Instead I doesn’t, in fact, checkpoints were poorly placed in the game.
+In a way you as a player wouldn’t really care about the checkpoint saving system anymore because you already anticipate yourself restarting the checkpoint anytime soon.

-There is a specific scene in the game where you have to use stealth to silently kill the enemies, I didn’t understand why the developer forced the movement mode to switch to stealth mode, to me there was no sense of challenge here, I was expecting the developer to ask the player to focus on his input to slowly use the controller to silently get to enemies and kill them quietly, but on contrast, you can push your controller all the way to the top and you’ll get to enemies quietly, which obviously killed the joy of the challenge in hand.
+There is a specific scene in the game where you have to use stealth to silently kill the enemies.
+I didn’t understand why the developer forced the movement mode to switch to stealth mode.
+Fpr me there was no sense of challenge here.
+I was expecting the developer to ask the player to focus on his input to slowly use the controller to silently get to enemies and kill them quietly.
+But on contrast, you can push your controller all the way to the top and you’ll get to enemies quietly.
+Which obviously killed the joy of the challenge in hand.
 Something similar happened when you get near ledges, you simply can’t fall and die, where is the fun of being careful around those then?
 Case closed.

 Figure – movement forced to be in stealth mode in here

-Collecting pieces was one of the very first game challenges, the placement was somehow wise, and I’m saying somehow because the placement of some collectibles was smart, in a sense the developer wanted to teach the player the basics of few platforming skills such as hanging on objects and jumping among ledges, as for the rest for collectibles, they were scattered in some weird places, and you get to see the location of the collectable when you ask for a hint, to me this was more than sufficient, probably ruined a bit of the scouting experience.
-I was not happy at all with object placement, especially that part where you pick up the fire to use it to light the way, the object was placed in a place that you as player can’t get on yet the space tell you to please get up so you can pick up the item.
+Collecting pieces was one of the very first game challenges, the placement was somehow wise.
+I’m saying somehow because the placement of some collectibles was smart.
+In a sense the developer wanted to teach the player the basics of few platforming skills such as hanging on objects and jumping among ledges.
+As for the rest for collectibles, they were scattered in some weird places.
+You get to see the location of the collectable when you ask for a hint, to me this was more than sufficient.
+Probably ruined a bit of the scouting experience.
+I was not happy at all with object placement, especially that part where you pick up the fire to use it to light the way.
+The object was placed in a place that you as player can’t get on yet the space tell you to please get up so you can pick up the item.